 Marketing used to be about telling a myth and spreading it.
 Today it’s about telling the truth and sharing it, according to Marc Mathieu.
 Or rather finding the truth that appeals to people and make them share it.
 Consequently it’s crucial to build a brand that appeals to people’s values and favour the environment.
 They have to want to engage with it, participate in it and share it with their friends.
 Needless to say this fundamentally change the ways brands are built.

 Marketing needs to enable people instead of telling a finished story.
 We need more magic and less logic without forgetting that both aspects are important in order to appeal to both to the right and left sides of our brains.
 It’s also important to use marketing to help people tap into new behaviours that are good for the environment and society.
 By doing so marketing, like never before, has the ability to play a really positive role in society.

 Bottom line – not only you are in charge of your brand

 What you are now watching and reading is an example of how you are playing a part in branding.
 If your contribution is positive or negative will make a small, but still, contribution to how brands are perceived.

-When searching for Catarina’s World and Catarina Alexon on Google, I have several times come across blog’s written by people I have never even heard about that mention my name and refer to an article I have written with a link to it.
+When Searching for Catarina’s World and Catarina Alexon on Google, I have several times come across blogs written by people I have never even heard about mention my name and refer to an article I have written with a link to it.
 They then proceed with writing a post based on my article.
 So far, it’s only been positive and the same goes for the numerous tweets about me and my blog.

 It’s also important to remember that everything you write on social media will brand you.
 So be nice, respectful and polite.
 Search engines record everything and forget nothing.
 Getting into an argument with a bully may come back to haunt you in the future.
 The same applies to what your employees write on social media.